TOSHKO003/db-bash-backup/README.md

-# MariaDB Database Backup Script
+# MariaDB Database Backup and Remote Transfer Script

-This repository contains a Bash script to backup a MariaDB database.
-The script generates a SQL dump of the specified database and stores it in a designated backup directory.
-Also included are instructions for setting up a cron job to run this script at specific hours.
+This repository contains a Bash script for backing up a MariaDB database and optionally transferring it to a remote server.
+The script generates a SQL dump of the specified database, can transfer it to a remote server using SCP, and stores it in a designated backup directory if the transfer fails.

 ## Getting Started